The Ultimate 14-Day Machu Picchu and the Galápagos Islands Itinerary

 Galápagos Islands Tortoise

-The number of days you spend in the Galápagos will largely depend on how you plan to tour the islands (via a liveaboard tour, a land-based tour, or on your own).
-As I mentioned above, I would strongly recommend booking a tour as they will handle most of the difficult logistics for you.
+The number of days you spend in the Galápagos depends on how you choose to explore—by liveaboard, land‑based tour, or independently.
+I strongly recommend booking a tour, as they handle most logistics for you.

 DAY 13 – Fly Back to Quito